2018–19 Magyar Kupa: Round of 64

 On 28 September 2018 the draw of the second round proper took place at the headquarters of the Hungarian Football Federation.

-Note: Vác FC played their home match against MOL Fehérvár FC at Szusza Ferenc Stadion due to the reconstruction of their original home stadium, Ligeti Stadion.
+Note: Vác FC played their home match against Vidi at Szusza Ferenc Stadion due to the reconstruction of their original home stadium, Ligeti Stadion.

 Round of 32

 On 31 October 2018 the draw of the second round proper took place at the headquarters of the Hungarian Football Federation.

 Round of 16

 1st leg

 On 5 December 2018 the draw of the 9th round took place.

 2nd leg

-Quarterfinals
+Quarter-finals

 On 27 February 2019 the draw of the quarter finals took place at the studio of M4.